What Does Microsoft 365 Support Actually Cover?

 In-house admin, break-fix help, or managed support?

 Break-fix help resolves specific incidents but does not improve the underlying environment.
 It does not enforce MFA, does not review licensing, does not monitor security alerts, and does not build the documentation that makes the environment manageable.
-Managed Microsoft 365 support changes the model entirely — the provider is responsible for ongoing administration, continuous monitoring, user support, security enforcement, and incremental improvement of the environment over time.
-For businesses with no internal IT function at all, an outsourced IT department covers Microsoft 365 alongside the full IT environment — a single accountable partner for everything.
+Each incident is treated in isolation, and the conditions that caused it remain.

 Where support creates the most immediate value